-(9) Interstate gun trafficking, including the trafficking of untraceable firearms, interferes with lawful commerce in firearms and significantly contributes to gun crime.
-Of the 211,384 firearms traced by the Bureau of Alcohol, Tobacco, Firearms, and Explosives in 2016, 60,936 of those firearms were originally sold by a licensed firearms dealer in a State other than the State where they were recovered.
-These guns made up 28.8 percent of all firearm recoveries in 2016.

-(10) The proliferation of 3D-printed firearms threatens to undermine the entire Federal firearms regulatory scheme and to endanger public safety and national security.
-By making illegal the distribution of certain computer code that can be used automatically to program 3D printers and create firearms-
+- (9) Interstate gun trafficking, including the trafficking of untraceable firearms, interferes with lawful commerce in firearms and significantly contributes to gun crime.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives discovered 46,037 guns from 2017 to 2021 that were trafficked interstate. - (10) The proliferation of 3D-printed firearms threatens to undermine the entire Federal firearms regulatory scheme and to endanger public safety and national security.
+By making illegal the distribution of certain computer code that can be used automatically to program 3D printers and create firearms-the only means of combating this unique threat-

-- 1 the only means of combating this unique threat- - 2 Congress seeks not to regulate the rights of com- - 3 puter programmers under the First Amendment to - 4 the Constitution of the United States, but rather to - 5 curb the pernicious effects of untraceable-and po- - 6 tentially undetectable-firearms.
+- 1 Congress seeks not to regulate the rights of com- - 2 puter programmers under the First Amendment to - 3 the Constitution of the United States, but rather to - 4 curb the pernicious effects of untraceable-and po- - 5 tentially undetectable-firearms.

-7 SEC.
+6 SEC.
 3. PROHIBITION.

-- 8 Section 922 of title 18, United States Code, is - 9 amended by adding at the end the following: - 10 "(aa) It shall be unlawful for any person to inten- - 11 tionally distribute, over the Internet or by means of the - 12 World Wide Web, digital instructions in the form of Com- - 13 puter Aided Design files or other code that can automati- - 14 cally program a 3-dimensional printer or similar device to - 15 produce a firearm or complete a firearm from an unfin- - 16 ished frame or receiver.".
+- 7 Section 922 of title 18, United States Code, is - 8 amended by adding at the end the following: - 9 "(aa) Distribution of Code for 3D Printed - 10 Firearms.-It shall be unlawful for any person to inten- - 11 tionally distribute, over the internet or by means of the - 12 World Wide Web, digital instructions in the form of Com- - 13 puter Aided Design files or other code that can automati- - 14 cally program a 3-dimensional printer or similar device to - 15 produce a firearm or complete a firearm from an unfin- - 16 ished frame or receiver.".